-2 Bagnall Avenue - 1 lot Williamtown 178 Cabbage Tree Road - 1 lot 282-282B and 398 Cabbage Tree Road - 4 lots Main None of the Operational Lands have above ground or Findings major improvements which limits the need for SAMP actions; More isolated Operational Lands, due to their unfenced nature, are at a higher risk of illegal dumping or other unacceptable activity; • The risks to Council from these Operational Lands are low in comparison to those of the improved sites; Fencing is uneconomical but signage and increased Ranger visibility can act as a cost-efficient deterrent.
+2 Bagnall Avenue - 1 lot Williamtown 178 Cabbage Tree Road - 1 lot 282-282B and 398 Cabbage Tree Road - 4 lots Main Findings None of the Operational Lands have above ground or major improvements which limits the need for SAMP actions; More isolated Operational Lands, due to their unforced.
+More isolated Operational Lands, due to their unfenced nature, are at a higher risk of illegal dumping or other unacceptable activity; The risks to Council from these Operational Lands are low in comparison to those of the improved sites; Fencing is uneconomical but signage and increased Ranger visibility can act as a cost-efficient deterrent.